 - 2017 MDDC Press Association Award, Feature Story: Profile, 1st Place, for “Flipping the Script,” Baltimore Jewish Times, December 2017

-- American Jewish Press Association Simon Rockower Award, 1st Place, Award of Excellence in Writing About Jewish Heritage and Jewish Peoplehood in Europe, for “The Ship That Launched a Nation,” Baltimore Jewish Times, July 2017
+- 2017 American Jewish Press Association Simon Rockower Award, 1st Place, Award of Excellence in Writing About Jewish Heritage and Jewish Peoplehood in Europe, for “The Ship That Launched a Nation,” Baltimore Jewish Times, July 2017.
+(Comment: Strong reporting, using secondary sources in addition to the interview with the primary subject, a local man who was profiled, and well-done research.
+Comprehensive and compelling writing tells the back story to explain the “why” about the man’s memorial project, and makes the reader care about it.)

-I began working as a journalist after a five-year hiatus in April 2017, when then Baltimore Jewish Times editor Marc Shapiro asked if I’d be interested in freelancing for the weekly news magazine.
+I began working as a journalist again in April 2017, after a five-year hiatus, when then Baltimore Jewish Times editor Marc Shapiro asked if I’d be interested in freelancing for the weekly news magazine.
 I jumped at the chance.
 I missed being a reporter from 2012-2017 and appreciated Marc’s thinking of me when he had some freelance budget to burn.
-In July of 2017 I began working full-time at the Jewish Times and have so far won nine awards for my writing there.
+In July of 2017, I began working full-time at the Jewish Times and in two years won 11 regional and national awards for my writing there.
+I left the Jewish Times in July of 2019, and am looking forward to seeing where my writing career takes me next…

 The photo at left is of the last two issues of the Community Times that I worked on, after 13 years with the suburban Baltimore weekly — 11.5 years as a reporter and 1.5 years as editor — from 1999 to 2012.
 They are signed by all the guys in the pressroom who made the paper happen.